rule

 Text 3

+When his father by the brahmins was forced to abdicate, for having offended Indra's wife S'acî and he hence had degraded to the level of a python [a 'goat-swallower'], Yayâti became the king.

 When his father by the brahmins was forced to leave his elevated position because of having offended Indra's wife S'acî and he had degraded to the life of a snake, became Yayâti the king.

-When his father by the brahmins was forced to leave his elevated position because of having offended Indra's wife S'acî and he had degraded to the life of a snake, became Yayâti the king.(Vedabase)
+(Vedabase)

 Text 4

+He allowed his four younger brothers to rule the different directions.
+Yayâti, thus ruling the world, married the daughters [Devayânî] of S'ukrâcârya and [S'armishthhâ of] Vrishaparvâ.'

 The four brothers younger than him he allowed to rule the different directions.
-Yayâti so ruling the world married with the daughters [Devayânî] of S'ukrâcârya and [S'armishthhâ of] Vrishaparvâ.

-The four brothers younger than him he allowed to rule the different directions.
-Yayâti so ruling the world married with the daughters [Devayânî] of S'ukrâcârya and [S'armishthhâ of] Vrishaparvâ.'(Vedabase)
+Yayâti so ruling the world married with the daughters [Devayânî] of S'ukrâcârya and [S'armishthhâ of] Vrishaparvâ.'
+(Vedabase)

 Text 5

-The king said: 'The mighty seer S'ukrâcârya was a brahmin while Yayâti belonged to the kshatriya class; how could there against the customs be a [pratiloma] marriage of a brahmin [daughter] with a kshatriya? [anuloma, the other way around, was more common]
+The king said: 'The mighty seer S'ukrâcârya was a brahmin, while Yayâti belonged to the kshatriya class.
+How could there, against the customs, be a [pratiloma] marriage of a brahmin [daughter] with a kshatriya?' [anuloma, the other way around, was more common].

-The king said: 'The mighty seer S'ukrâcârya was a brahmin while Yayâti belonged to the kshatriya class; how could there against the customs be a [pratiloma-] marriage of a brahmin [daughter] with a kshatriya?' [anuloma, the other way around, was more common].
+The king said: 'The mighty seer S'ukrâcârya was a brahmin while Yayâti belonged to the kshatriya class; how could there against the customs be a [pratiloma] marriage of a brahmin [daughter] with a kshatriya?' [anuloma, the other way around, was more common].
 (Vedabase)

 Text 6-7

+S'rî S'uka said: 'One day Vrishaparvâ's daughter named S'armishthhâ, an innocent girl with a passionate character, was together with the daughter of the guru Devayânî, and with thousands of friends.
+They walked in the palace garden full of blossoming trees where sand banks were found with lotus flowers buzzing with the sweet sounds of bumblebees.

 S'rî S'uka said: 'One day was Vrishaparvâ's daughter named S'armishthhâ, a girl with a high-strung character, together with thousands of friends and the daughter of the guru Devayânî, as innocent as she was, walking in the palace garden that, full of lotus flowers and crammed with blossoming trees, nicely buzzed of the bumblebees.

-S'rî S'uka said: 'One day was Vrishaparvâ's daughter named S'armishthhâ, a girl with a high strung character, together with thousands of friends and the daughter of the guru Devayânî, as innocent as she was walking in the palace garden that full of lotus flowers and crammed with blossoming trees nicely buzzed of the bumblebees.
 (Vedabase)

 Text 8